FC Mayak Valky

-FC Mayak Valky is an amateur football club from Valky, Ukraine.
+FC Olimpik Kharkiv is a former Ukrainian professional football club and a Soviet team of masters from Kharkiv.

 History

-The club was established in 1958 as Mayak (Lighthouse) and sponsored by the Shevchenko Kharkiv Instrument Factory.
-Mayak competed in the Soviet Second League and Soviet Second League B. After the fall of the Soviet Union the club was transferred on the balance of the local school of Olympic Reserve and therefore changed its name accordingly.
-Entering the Ukrainian competitions Olympik relegated out of the professional level competitions and dissolved.
+The football team was established in 1958 as Mayak (Lighthouse) and a factory team of the Shevchenko Kharkiv Instrument Factory.
+Mayak competed in the Soviet Second League and Soviet Second League B. For some period, Mayak served as a feeder team for the Soviet Top League team of masters Metalist Kharkiv.
+During that period, several players, before playing for Metalist, were beginning their football career playing for Mayak, such as Vitaliy Pushkutsa, Oleksandr Pryzetko, Vali Gasimov, Vladyslav Prudius, Oleksandr Horyainov, and many others.
+After the fall of the Soviet Union, the club was transferred to the local school of Olympic Reserve and therefore changed its name accordingly.
+Entering the Ukrainian competitions, Olympik was relegated out of the professional level competitions and dissolved.

-In 2016 it was reorganized as a sports school (school of physical culture).
+In 2016, it was reorganized as a sports school (school of physical culture, UFC).